 "We're feeling very fortunate," said Susan Heisey, supervisory ranger for the Okefenokee National Wildlife Refuge and a spokeswoman for the firefighting team.
 "The rain obviously did help to dampen and minimize the fire activity.
 But as the fuels continue to dry, they are seeing smoke and increased fire activity each afternoon."

-The fire was considered 40-percent contained on Friday, Heisey said, namely along its southern perimeter, where fighters had focused their efforts to spare small communities near the swamp's edge.
+The fire was considered 60 percent contained Friday evening, according to a news release from the firefighting team, compared with just 17 percent last Sunday.
+Heisey said the containment was greatest along the fire's southern perimeter, where fighters had focused their efforts to spare small communities near the swamp's edge.